-- This goal sneaks up and is difficult to recognize as misbehavior. • - The person believes "I can't" and they are very persuasive. • - Never ask a person in this goal, "What can we do to fix this?
-Assume they can, no matter how good their PR looks. • - What you rescue, you make weak • - Redirecting this goal requires you to be firm and matter of fact. • - This person will try to "wait you out."
-Don't you fill the silence.
-Wait. • - The redirect includes these steps: - Make a statement (the obvious "you're showing up to work late."), - Next, ask "what" or "how" questions (e.g., "What will you do to arrive on time?" or "How will you move forward?" - Wait them out.
+- This goal sneaks up and is difficult to recognize as misbehavior. - The person believes "I can't" and they are very persuasive in convincing you too. - Never ask a person in this goal, "What can we do to fix this?
+Assume they can, no matter how good their PR looks. - What you rescue, you make weak. - Redirecting this goal requires you to be firm and matter of fact. - This person will try to "wait you out."
+Don't fill the silence.
+Wait it out until they speak. - The redirect includes these 4 steps: 1.
+Make a statement.
+State the obvious "you're showing up to work late."), 2.
+Then, ask "what" and "how" e.g., "What will you do to arrive on time?" or "How will you move forward?"
+3. Wait them out.
 They may get intimidating.
 They may cry.
-They may make you out to be mean. - Practice SLAM (Say Less, Ask More).
+They may make you out to be mean.
+4. Practice SLAM Say Less, Ask More. - DIRECT the group to workbook pages 2-3: Divide the team into pairs (live or in breakout rooms) or you can do this as a group.
+Ask them to share what they wrote for the 10 questions.
+Tell them they need not get through every question.
+(8m)